saahithi1/Research/README.md

 # Research
-Code for the Behavioral Lab at UVA Batten/SEC
+Code for the Behavioral Lab at UVA Batten

 R
 * FEVS_merging - merge 200+ FEVS datasets